Your employee handbook outlines your culture, mission, policies, and expectations—essentially everything that makes you, you.

 Attendance terms

-In this section, you should include all of the vital processes of the company.
-This includes how the business handles performance reviews, how meetings are set up for remote and hybrid workers, and how you go about setting individual and team goals.
-This section should also detail the communication avenues that your business uses–whether that’s an instant messaging service or email–as well as the proper way to set OOO (out-of-office) or WFH (work-from-home) messages.
+This section can also detail the communication avenues your business uses—whether an instant messaging service or email—as well as the proper way to set OOO (out-of-office) or send WFH (work-from-home) messages.

 Company values

-Policies and conditions
+3. Company policies and conditions

-Your policies and conditions section should include:
+The policies and conditions section usually includes:

 Physical health and safety